-Shettima: Silent But Bold Transformation Of Nation On-going Under Tinubu
+Shettima: Silent But Bold Transformation of Nation On-going Under Tinubu

 “This is a necessary complement to deepen our relationship.
 We want this moment to correspond to the production of sustainable partnerships for our people,” he declared.

 “Our trade is growing, but it can increase tremendously.
-Brazil is ready to work with Nigeria to build a commercially successful South-South corridor,” the Brazilian vice-president said..
+Brazil is ready to work with Nigeria to build a commercially successful South-South corridor”.

 He also spoke on the Green Imperative Initiative (GPI), a $1.1 billion programme to transfer Brazilian agricultural technology to Nigeria, as a model of transformative South-South cooperation.